 Blood samples will be taken often to monitor your new heart, as well as other body functions.
 These include your lungs, kidneys, liver, and blood system.

 You may be on special IV medicines to help your blood pressure and your heart, and to control any problems with bleeding.
-As your condition stabilizes, your doctor will gradually decrease, then stop, these medicines.
-If you have pacing wires in your heart, he or she will remove those too.
+As your condition stabilizes, your healthcare provider will gradually decrease, then stop, these medicines.
+If you have pacing wires in your heart, they will be removed, too.

-Once your doctor removes the breathing and stomach tubes and you are stable, you may start to drink liquids.
-You can gradually add more solid foods as you can handle them.
+Once your healthcare provider removes the breathing and stomach tubes and you are stable, you may start to drink liquids.
+You can gradually add more solid foods to your diet as you can handle them.

 Your healthcare team will closely watch your anti-rejection (immunosuppression) medicines to make sure you are getting the right dose and the best combination of medicines.

-Nurses, respiratory therapists, and physical therapists will work with you as you begin physical therapy and breathing exercises.
+Nurses, respiratory therapists, and physical therapists will work with you as you start physical therapy and breathing exercises.

 When your healthcare provider decides you are ready, you will be moved from the ICU to a private room on a surgical unit or transplant unit.
 Your recovery will continue there.
 You can gradually increase your activity as you get out of bed and walk around for longer periods.
 You can eat solid foods as tolerated.